 Pit the dates for the caramel layer.
 Place them in a small bowl and cover them with water.
 Let the dates soak to soften, ~10-15 minutes.

-First make the bottom crust layer.
-Add all the ingredients to a mixing bowl and stir to combine.
+To make the crust layer - First make the bottom crust layer.
+Add all the ingredients to a mixing bowl or food processor and mix until well combined.
 You are looking for a slightly sticky texture when you press it together.
+Add a bit of water or more coconut oil if needed to adjust the consistency.
 Transfer the mixture to your container for the mold and use a spatula to press it firmly into an even layer.

 Place the container in the freezer while you prepare the next layer.

-Create the caramel layer by draining the dates and adding them, along with the nut butter, to a blender.
+To prepare the caramel layer - Create the caramel layer by draining the dates and adding them, along with the nut butter, to a blender.
 Mix on medium-high speed until a smooth, sticky paste is formed.
 Stop and scrape down the sides of the blender as needed.
-(If you need to adjust the consistency add 1 tbsp. water.)
+(If you need to adjust the consistency add 1 tbsp. water at a time.)

-Use a spatula to spread the caramel paste over the bottom layer.
+Use a spatula to spread the caramel sauce over the bottom layer.
 When smooth and even, sprinkle the peanuts on top.
 Use your hand to slightly press the nuts into the caramel layer.

 Place the container in the freezer for 1 - 2 hours or until solid.

 To prepare the chocolate - Prepare the chocolate coating by mixing the coconut oil, cacao and sweetener in a small bowl.
 Stir well then set the bowl aside.

 Alternatively you can melt ¾ cup vegan dark chocolate chips using a double boiler method.
 Stir in ¼ cup coconut oil.